oosterbaanvu/a.s.r-Portfolio-Tracker-/README.md

     *(This will create a file named `MSFT_price_chart.png` in your project folder.)*

 ### Run Simulation
 Runs the 15-year, 100,000-path Monte Carlo simulation on your current portfolio.
-This may take 5-30 seconds to complete.

 -   **Command:**
     ```bash